jizhang-nz/HTS-training/README.md

 ---

 ## Before using SPAdes
-* Know your sequencing read data using[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
+* Know your sequencing read data using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 	* What is the sequencing platform?
 	* What is the read length?
 	* Do they contain adaptor sequences?